luisfnqoliveira/cs-tools/README.md

 3. Book style issue.
 The book turns transparent if it flew out from a transparent storage bin.

+4. Retrieving books only works when clicking on the book image.

-4. Json file format check and error handling.
+5. Json file format check and error handling.

-5. Responsive design.
+6. Responsive design.

 ## Available Scripts